maxence-charriere/go-app/README.md

 }
 ```

-The server is built as a standard Go programs:
+The server is built as a standard Go program:

 ```sh
 go build